greeksharifa/greeksharifa.github.io/_posts/2020-05-27-github-usage-09-overall.md

 # Please enter the commit message for your changes.
 Lines starting
 # with '#' will be ignored, and an empty message aborts the commit.
 #
-# On branch master
+# On branch main
-# Your branch is up to date with 'origin/master'.
+# Your branch is up to date with 'origin/main'.
 #
 # Changes to be committed:
 #       modified:   .gitignore